ropensci-review-tools/pkgstats/cran-comments.md

 ## Test environments

-The package has been checked on all environments listed below, and generates only the single note identifying the package as a new submission.
+The package has been checked on all environments listed below:

 GitHub actions:
 * Linux: R-release, R-devel, R-oldrelease